macabeus/pagarme-challenge/README.md

 > now
 ```

 Done!
-The pagarme-challenge deploy is completed!
+The KeystrokesRace deploy is completed!